Pre-College Advising • Pre-College Planning Guide

 Internships are another way for your child to engage in academic exploration.
 For example, if your child is considering medicine, then interning at a doctor’s office or hospital can lead them to discover whether or not this is what they wish to pursue.
 Alternately, if your child is an art student, interning at a think tank can help them consider a design thinking career, rather than fine art.

 Apart from this, volunteering is a fabulous way to develop particular skill sets, whilst also creating social impact.
 For instance, if your child is passionate about reading, they could set up a library for an NGO over the summer or initiate a literacy programme within a lower-income school.
-Another way your child can volunteer is by partnering with NGOs and non-profit organisations such as Teach for India or commit towards a particular cause they are passionate about, such as the green coverage in their local community.
+Another way your child can volunteer is by partnering with NGOs and non-profit organisations such as Teach for India or committing to a particular cause about which they are passionate, such as the green coverage in their local community.
 Sustainability, conservation, animal welfare and sanitisation are just some avenues that your child can explore.

 Holidays can also be used advantageously as they are a great way for your child to learn about cultures and languages while building on their experiences.
 A student exchange programme may enable them to engage in activities not available in their home country.
 Alternately, your child can also participate in various physically challenging programmes during the summer break such as mountain treks, adventure sports and outdoor camps.
 These help to build survival skills and mental strength while fostering teamwork.
 Cumulatively, these activities allow for tremendous character building, something that will aid in the application process and beyond.